anasali23/me/tips.md

 1. [Socket.io](https://socket.io/get-started/chat/) - Node.js Backend hosted online.
 2. [Electron.js](https://www.electronjs.org/) - Cross Platform Desktop Apps with HTML,CSS and Js.
 3. [Streamlit](https://www.streamlit.io/) - Fast way to build data apps.
 Python.
 [Example Project](https://covid-19-dashboard-akola.herokuapp.com/)

+## Downloading Movie
+Torrents are small files, and act like links that help you download files from the internet.
+So, to download something, you need it's link, or in our case it's torrent.
+However, to download files from a torrent, we need a special software (or app), known as a **`Torrent Client`**.
+So, to download something, we need it's torrent (we'll find it using a 'torrent' search engine), and then a Torrent Client  to download it.

+1. Download and install [this](https://drive.google.com/file/d/1DV7Phvk_3me0kZ70r4GRQBfbeodZDVZ5/view?usp=sharing) Torrent Search Engine.
+This helps us to find the torrents we need.
+2. Download and isntall [this](https://play.google.com/store/apps/details?id=com.delphicoder.flud&hl=en_IN) Torrent Client.
+App's name is `Flud`.

+> Check that both apps have installed on your device.
+Let us now see how it works with an example.

+3. Consider that we want to download **The Matrix (1999)**.
+So, open the Torrent Search Engine App, and in the search box, type `The Matrix 1999`. *For movies, it helps to write the name as well as year of release.* Make sure that the spelling is correct (very important).
+4. Once you hit the search button, a screen will show a list.
+This is a list of torrents.
+5. There is a property of the torrent, called `Seed`.
+Find the torrent with highest number of seeds (it's usually the first torrent on the list).
+If the Number of `Seeds` is greater than 20, you'll not have any issue.
+6. On the screen, above the list, there are different tabs which show different sources of the torrent.
+For movies, the best source is `YTS(YIFY)` or sometimes written as `YIFY`.
+For other types of files, `1337x` is the best.
+Sometimes, if `YIFY` doesn't show up in results for a movie, you can easily trust `1337x`.
+7. So, now, switch to the `YTS(YIFY)` tab or `1337x` tab, by tapping on their name.
+This will open their respective list.
+8. Tap on the first (or the one with maximum `seeds`) torrent.
+With movies, there are sometimes two different torrents, one with `1080p` resolution and another with `720p`.
+So, choose the one according to your needs and bandwidth (or Internet data pack).
+9. On tapping the item in list, the app will give you 3 options.
+Choose the option, **`Download with Torrent Client`**.
+This will open the Torrent Client (called `Flud`) we downloaded in Step 2.
+10. On this screen, just tap on the **`+`** sign on the `top right corner` and voila, your download should begin in about a minute.